atreyasha/clingo-solvers/README.md

 # Game solvers implemented in clingo

-This repository contains 9x9-Sudoku and Yosenabe game solvers implemented in clingo (https://github.com/potassco/clingo).
+This repository contains NxN-Sudoku and Yosenabe game solvers implemented in clingo (https://github.com/potassco/clingo).

 ## Guide for implementation